 The story takes place in the United States.
 Although rationing and austerity were common in the UK after the Blitz in the US prosperity returned almost as soon as the troops came home.
 I don't think most of us thought that [the Dutch girl was a war orphan] either, but our people at home were far removed from the horrors of the war, except for the stories of our fathers and uncles - and they seldom spoke about them.

 One Researcher had an amusing take on the remarkable remake, starring Richard Attenborough as Kris Kringle.

 At the end he is contacted by Santa to oversee the arrangements Santa made for his best friends, Bryan and Dorey.
-He is the first to congratulate them on their marriage and, on Christmas Day no less, travels out first thing in the morning to the middle of nowhere in order to be the one to give Dorey the bonus for sharing in his idea; a brand new, huge house that has to be worth millions5.
+He is the first to congratulate them on their marriage and, on Christmas Day no less, travels out first thing in the morning to the middle of nowhere in order to hang around on a cold street corner just to be the one to give Dorey the bonus for sharing in his idea; a brand new, huge house that has to be worth millions6.
 Genuinely happy for them, he walks away with a hearty 'chin chin'.
 Friends like that are worth their weight in gold, I tell you.

 The remake also features two cameos from the original cast.

 National Lampoon's Christmas Vacation is another seasonal classic comedy.
 Starring Chevy Chase as a man determined to create the best Christmas ever, only for everything to be over the top, such as the number of lights on his huge house7, or go disastrously wrong.
 Tellingly, both the child actors went on to enjoy successful careers as adults.
 Juliette Lewis enjoyed both a singing career as well as acting8.
 Johnny Galecki, who plays her brother Rusty, is one of the leads in the very successful US sitcoms Roseanne (1992-7) and The Big Bang Theory (2007+).